ImageMagick/Usage-Markdown/files/index.md

 In any case, this is awkward and prone to mistakes, can produce errors if files are missing, and can be dependent on what type of computer system you are using.
 Better to avoid this problem altogether.

-If you are familiar with the 'C' language (look up the UNIX system man page for '`printf`') then you will probably know that if you use something like "`%03d`" you will always get 3 digit numbers (with leading zeroes) for the image sequence frame number.
+If you are familiar with the 'C' language (look up the Unix system man page for '`printf`') then you will probably know that if you use something like "`%03d`" you will always get 3 digit numbers (with leading zeroes) for the image sequence frame number.
 The image names would, in that case, be "`images_000.gif`", "`images_001.gif`" and so on.

 ~~~